LukeCorc99/Sentimentor/README.md

 </div>

 [**Access Sentimentor here!**](https://sentimentor-b99323d2c946.herokuapp.com)
 (Some details may not load if you are using Safari.
-Chrome/Edge is recommended.)
+Chrome/Edge is recommended. **Suitable for PC/Mac Only.**)

 ## Overview
 Have you ever grown tired of the daunting process of product research?